dumux/dumux/README.md

 # What is DuMux?

+[DuMu<sup>x</sup>][0] is a simulation framework with a focus on finite volume discretization methods, model coupling for multi-physics applications, and flow and transport applications in porous media.

+DuMu<sup>x</sup> is based on the [DUNE][1] framework from which it uses the versatile grid interface, vector and matrix types, geometry and local basis functions, and linear solvers.
+DuMu<sup>x</sup> then provides

+* Finite volume discretizations (Tpfa, Mpfa, Staggered) and control-volume finite element discretization schemes
+* A flexible system matrix assembler and approximation of the Jacobian matrix by numeric differentation
+* A customizable Newton method implementation including line search and various stopping criteria
+* Many preimplemented models (Darcy-scale porous media flow, Navier-Stokes, Geomechanics, Pore network models, Shallow water equations) and constitutive models
+* A multi-domain framework for model coupling suited to couple subproblems with different discretizations/domains/physics/dimensions/... and create monolithic solvers

-[DuMu<sup>x</sup>][0] is a simulation toolbox mainly aimed at flow and transport processes in porous media.
-DuMu<sup>x</sup> is based on the [DUNE][1] framework and aims to provide a multitude of numerical models as well as flexible discretization methods for complex non-linear phenomena, such as CO2 sequestration, soil remediation, drug delivery in cancer therapy and more.
-Have a look at our publications
+DuMu<sup>x</sup> has been applied to model complex and non-linear phenomena, such as $\mathrm{CO}_2$ sequestration, soil remediation, reactive transport and precipitaion phenomena, drug delivery in cancer therapy, flow in micro-fluidics, root-soil interaction, flow in fractured porous media, atmosphere-soil flow interaction, evaporation and more.
+Please have a look at our journal publications
-(see below: [How to cite](#how-to-cite)) for a more detailed description of the goals and motivations behind DuMu<sup>x</sup>.
+(see below: [How to cite](#how-to-cite)) for a more detailed description of the goals the development history and motivations behind DuMu<sup>x</sup>.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)